 Boy Meets World (1994 episode "Risky Business" [S1 E16]) - In the middle of this episode about gambling and risk, Cory is babysitting his little sister when he abruptly leaves her alone to go with his buddy Shawn to a pizzeria where Lenny Dykstra is eating dinner.
 The pizzeria scene isn't shown (Lenny Dykstra doesn't appear in the episode), but Cory and Shawn return home happy with a dozen autographed Lenny Dykstra rookie cards, only to find that in their absence the little girl broke a window and ran off.
 The viewer doesn't get a great look at the cards, but give the prop guy credit, as it appears the cards are in fact 1986 Donruss #482 Lenny Dykstra rookies.

 Brewster's Millions (1985 film) - A minor league baseball player (Richard Pryor) has to spend thirty million dollars in thirty days in order to inherit three hundred million dollars.
 However, he's not allowed to tell anyone about the deal.
-There are packs of baseball card among his possessions, though I'm not sure they get much screen time.
-Cards were planned to play a larger part in the movie, but instead they used the famous "Inverted Jenny" upside down stamp.
-Some of the packs from the film have since been auctioned off by a dealer who deals in movie props.
+There aren't actually any baseball cards featured, though they were included among the film's props.
+Apparently, cards were planned to play a part in the movie, but instead they used the famous "Inverted Jenny" upside down stamp.
+Some of the packs from the film have since been auctioned off by a dealer who specializes in movie props.
 These such packs are stamped "Universal Studios Prop Department" on the back, and have apparently included a 1967 cello pack and 1974 Topps wax pack among them.

 Canadian Pickers (2010s show) - The reality show (also syndicated as "Cash Cowboys" outside of Canada, and similar in format to American Pickers) has an episode where the guys go to a card shop in Montreal and do some buying.
 They show multiple hockey and baseball cards and the guys buy an autographed jersey and a couple autographed hockey 8x10's while in there.
 Almost half the episode takes place in the card shop and the owner even takes the pickers to the basement were he keeps stuff that the public doesn't get to see.